temporalio/edu-interacting-with-workflows-typescript-code/exercises/querying-workflows/README.md

 During this exercise, you will:

 - Define and handle a Query
-- Get a handle on the Workflow the developer would like to query
+- Create a handle to the Workflow the developer would like to query
 - Call the Query from the Client
 - Send a Query from the Command line